Huy-Ngo/acanban/docs/source/meth/database/entities/index.rst

 data structure.
 This structure is described by a self-referential one-to-many relation.

-Additionally, there should be a ``File`` data table for storing reports and slides.
+Additionally, there should be a ``Artifact`` entity for storing reports and slides.
+Each project can have one report and one slide.

-We allowed uploading multiple reports and slides, considering that the group can continually update their reports and presentations, which can be reviewed by any participants.
-All the uploaded revisions should be kept separate for comparison or combination.
+We allowed uploading multiple revisions of reports and slides, considering that the group can continually update their reports and presentations.

-Therefore, there should be two one-to-many relations between ``Project`` and ``File``.
+Each ``Artifact`` entity thus can have multiple associated ``File`` as revisions.

-However, a file in ``File`` table does not necessarily tie to any project, since they can be referred in comments or by academic assistants in their statistical reports.
+However, a file does not necessarily tie to any project, since they can be referred in comments or by academic assistants in their statistical reports.

 Visually, the relations between entities described above can be represented in :numref:`rel`.